AntonioFeliciano/rabbit-client-samples/README.md

 Just in time for Code Camp 2016, I'm pleased to announce the opening of an artisinal pizza shop, "House Asynch Pizza".
 Today only, we're running a special for anyone who orders using our special RabbitMQ ordering system.
 With each order, you'll recieve a special coupon that can be used for 50% off a subsequent order.
 The API for "House Asynch Pizza" follows.

+This sample code can be found at https://github.com/NeilSorensen/rabbit-client-samples.
+The server code can be found at https://github.com/NeilSorensen/async-pizza-server.
+Both are available under the MIT license.

 ### Conventions

 All exchanges are durable fanout exchanges.
 Exchange names use snake_case, and queues should be named following this pattern: `exchange_name=>subscriber_name`.